nus-cs1010/2324-s1/docs/14-array.md

 ## Passing Array as Parameter to Functions

-C supports several different syntaxes for passing an array as a parameter into a function.
+C supports several syntaxes for passing an array as a parameter into a function.
 The following function declarations mean the same thing.

 a.
 Passing in the array with `[`, `]` and the constant size of the array.
     ```C